 Our operations require raw materials, such as aluminum, copper, engines, electronics, and permanent magnets.
 Commodities such as aluminum and copper are known to have significant price volatility based on global economic conditions.
 An increase in global economic outlook may result in significant price increases in the cost of our raw materials.
 In addition, we use Neodymium permanent magnets in our alternators, for which there are a limited number of global suppliers that can meet our standards.
 Increase in manufacturing of electric vehicles worldwide can have an adverse effect on the cost or supply of these magnets.
 At our current production volumes, we are unable to secure large quantities of these commodities at fixed prices; however, we do have multiple sources of supply for our raw materials to meet our near term forecasted needs.
 Various factors could reduce the availability of raw materials and components and shortages may occur from time to time in the future.
 An increase in lead times for the supply of raw materials due to a global increase in demand for commodities or other reasons may significantly increase the timing of receipt of such materials and/or increase the material costs of our products.
-For example, as a result of the COVID-19 pandemic and recovery, we are currently experiencing both delays in sourcing, and price increases of, certain key components.
-As a result of these delays, our standard eight-week delivery time has increased to fourtee weeks.
-In addition, if production was interrupted due to unavailability or shortage of raw materials and operations including product shortages, higher freight costs and recogning costs.
-If our supply of raw materials, we could experience disruptions in manufacturing and operations including product shortages, higher freight costs and recogning costs.
-If our supply of raw materials or components continues to be disrupted or our lead times extended, our business, results of operations or financial condition could be materially adversely affected.
+For example, if production was interrupted due to unavailability or shortage of raw materials and we were not able to find alternate third-party suppliers or re-engineer our products to accommodate different components or materials, we could experience disruptions in manufacturing and operations including product shortages, higher freight costs and re-engineering costs.
+If our supply of raw materials or components are disrupted or our lead times extended, our business, results of operations or financial condition could be materially adversely affected.